North Narrabeen - Warriewood (South)

 An assessment of population growth drivers in North Narrabeen - Warriewood (South) reveals an overall ranking slightly below national averages considering recent, and medium term trends

-North Narrabeen - Warriewood (South)'s population is around 11,122 as of Aug 2025.
-This reflects an increase from the 2021 Census figure of 10,874 people, marking a growth of 248 individuals or approximately 2.3%.
-The change is inferred from ABS's estimated resident population of 11,056 in June 2024 and an additional 28 validated new addresses since the Census date.
-This results in a density ratio of 2,138 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-The area's growth rate of 2.3% since the 2021 census exceeded the SA3 area's 1.7%, making it a growth leader in the region.
-Overseas migration contributed approximately 74.8% of overall population gains during recent periods, driving primary population growth.
+North Narrabeen - Warriewood (South)'s population is approximately 11,142 as of November 2025.
+This represents an increase of 268 people since the 2021 Census, which reported a population of 10,874.
+The growth was inferred from the estimated resident population of 11,056 in June 2024 and an additional 35 validated new addresses since the Census date.
+This results in a population density ratio of 2,142 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+The area's growth rate of 2.5% since the 2021 census exceeded the SA3 area's rate of 1.7%.
+Overseas migration contributed approximately 74.8% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections were utilized, released in 2022 with 2021 as the base year.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to these projections, the area's population is expected to decline by 300 persons by 2041, with specific age cohorts like the 75 to 84 group projected to increase by 447 people.
+According to these projections, the area's population is expected to decline by 300 persons by 2041.
+However, specific age cohorts are anticipated to grow, notably the 75 to 84 age group, projected to increase by 447 people.

 Frequently Asked Questions - Population